If you are looking for the cheesier history of pizza, then we have all the knead-to-know facts.

-To meet this demand, street vendors started selling pizza, a simple dish of flatbread with various toppings, which could be consumed on the go.
+To meet this demand, street vendors started selling pizza, a simple flatbread dish with various toppings which could be consumed on the go.
 This marked the advent of pizza in its most basic form, resembling the pizza we are familiar with today.

 The socio-economic conditions of Naples played a crucial role in pizza’s initial popularity.
 The city’s dense population and high poverty levels made the quick, cheap, and filling pizza an ideal food option for many.
 The pizza of this era was simple, typically adorned with tomatoes, which were newly introduced to Europe from the Americas, and other accessible ingredients like cheese, garlic, oil, and anchovies.

 The early pizzas were quite different from what most people imagine when they think of pizza today.
 They were simple fare, primarily composed of dough topped with tomatoes, garlic, cheese, oil, and occasionally, anchovies.

 These pizzas were typically cooked in a wood-fired oven, giving them a distinctive smoky flavor.
 This style of pizza is still known as “Neapolitan” pizza, named after the city where it originated, and it is celebrated for its simplicity and the emphasis on high-quality, fresh ingredients.

 Since the 1940s, the love for pizza has grown exponentially.

 In the United States alone, more than 350 pizza slices are eaten every second.
 This equates to roughly 100 acres worth of pizza consumed every day.